Arnouux/NLP_tweets/README.md

 A word correction using jaccard_distance from nltk library could be used but needs too much computation for the size of our dataset.

 ## Models
-'baseline' uses some NLP proven methods with n-grams probabilities, achieving an accuracy of ~82%.
+'baseline_ngramsweightedaverage.ipynb' uses some NLP proven methods with n-grams probabilities, achieving an accuracy of ~82%.

 'sentiment_analysis.ipynb' uses an LSTM model, achieving an accuracy of ~84%.